Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 	using MvcMusicStore.Controllers;
 	````

-1. Create a new Unity Container in **Global.asax.[cs|vb]** **Application_Start** and register the Store Service and the Store Controller.
+1. Create a new Unity Container in **Global.asax.cs** **Application_Start** and register the Store Service and the Store Controller.

-	(Code Snippet - ASP.NET MVC Dependency Injection -Ex1 Injecting Controllers Unity Container - Csharp)
+	(Code Snippet - _ASP.NET MVC Dependency Injection -Ex1 Injecting Controllers Unity Container - Csharp_)

 	````C#
 	...